JensenNick/huawei_solar_pees/README.md

 ### 3.1 Package "Installation"

 The "installation" is very straight forward.
 Each step is described in the bulleted list below.
 So just for the overview - the process includes configuring your configuration.yaml file, creating a directory/folder for the *"Huawei Solar PEES package"* files and copy/pasting the package files into the directory/folder you have created.
-The package files also includes similar short instructions.
+The package files also include similar short instructions.

 * Open Studio Code Server (or your choise of code editor) and **ad the following two lines** to your `configuration.yaml` file.